Dimers on Riemann surfaces and compactified free field: Background and formulation of main results

 When $g>0$, the determinant of any Kasteleyn operator computes a `signed' partition function of the dimer model on $G$, where the sign is determined by a certain topological information depending on the cover and on the choice of the gauge class of the Kasteleyn operator.
 Let $h^\fluct_D$ be the dimer height function normalized to have zero average, where $D$ is a random dimer cover of $G$.
-Recall that its Hodge decomposition looks like
+Consider its Hodge decomposition

 see Section~\ref{subsec:intro_height_function} for details.
-Recall that cohomology class of the harmonic differential $\Psi^\fluct_D$ is integer up to a deterministic shift.
+Recall that the cohomology class of the harmonic differential $\Psi^\fluct_D$ is integer up to a deterministic shift.
 Let us denote by $u$ a harmonic differential such that for any dimer cover $D$ we have $\Psi^\fluct_D - u$ to represent an integer cohomology class.
 Finally, let $K\in \Kk$ be any Kasteleyn operator that is gauge equivalent to a real valued one (e.g. any Kasteleyn operator associated with a Kasteleyn orientation on $G$~\cite{Cimasoni}).
 Then it can be proven~\cite{Cimasoni} (see also Section~\ref{subsec:Kasteleyn_thm}) that there exists a constant $\epsilon\in \TT$ such that

-where $q: H_1(\Sigma, \ZZ/2\ZZ)\to \ZZ/2\ZZ$ is a quadratic form (see Section~\ref{subsec:spin_line_bundles} for the definition of a quadratic form over $\ZZ/2\ZZ$) and $\Psi^\fluct_D - u$ is associated with an integer homology class from $H_1(\Sigma, \ZZ/2\ZZ)$ via the Poincar\'e duality.
+where $q: H_1(\Sigma, \ZZ/2\ZZ)\to \ZZ/2\ZZ$ is a quadratic form (see Section~\ref{subsec:quadratic_forms} for the definition of a quadratic form over $\ZZ/2\ZZ$) and $\Psi^\fluct_D - u$ is associated with an integer homology class from $H_1(\Sigma, \ZZ/2\ZZ)$ via the Poincar\'e duality.
 Note that both $q$ and $\epsilon$ depend on $u$: if we replace $u$ by $u+v$, then $q(\cdot)$ is replaced by $q(\cdot + v) - q(v)$ and $\epsilon$ is replaced by $(-1)^{q(v)}\epsilon$.

 Starting from the aforementioned expression for $\det K$ it is also possible to derive an expression for $\det K_\alpha$ for any anti-holomorphic $\alpha$.
 To this end, let us define

 It can be shown (see the proof of Lemma~\ref{lemma:detKalpha}) that